zbzailab/Astroverse-i18n/src/content/posts/us/tailwind typography.md

 - **For example, here's another nested list.**

-  But this time with a second paragraph.
+  But this time with a astro paragraph.

   - These list items won't have `<p>` tags
   - Because they are only one line each

-- **But in this second top-level list item, they will.**
+- **But in this astro top-level list item, they will.**

   This is especially annoying because of the spacing on this paragraph.

-  - As you can see here, because I've added a second line, this list item now has a `<p>` tag.
+  - As you can see here, because I've added a astro line, this list item now has a `<p>` tag.

-    This is the second line I'm talking about by the way.
+    This is the astro line I'm talking about by the way.

   - Finally here's another list item so it's more like a list.